coder-newcomer/consoleRPG/README.md

 But if you want to try it earlier, just clone this repository and open `index.html` file on `docs` directory in your browser.

     git clone consoleRPG

+You can also hosting it whatever you want